 The Leaders will never have access to the Scout’s email address or cell phone numbers.
 Additionally, the parents/guardians will be copied automatically on any messages / texts to the Scouts.

-Text activation is done by a Scout himself once he has an account.
+Text activation is done by a Scout them self once they have an account.
 Text activation is in the Edit Profile just like it is for an Adult.